A young Black man sitting on the ground in the park and staring into the camera.

 Getting help and support for bulimia

-If you're worried you have bulimia or are struggling with it, talking to someone is a great first step.
-Choose someone you trust like a friend, teacher, counsellor, or family member.
-Many schools, colleges, universities and workplaces offer counselling services for you to use.
+If you're worried you have bulimia or are struggling with it, talk to someone you trust, like a friend, teacher, counsellor, faith leader or family member.
+This is a good first step to getting the support you need.
+Here’s how you can get help:

-They’ll refer you to a specialist eating disorder service, a psychiatrist or another expert who can help you.
-It’s okay to ask for a referral if they don’t offer one.
+Your GP will then refer you to a specialist eating disorder service, a psychiatrist, or another expert who can help.
+If they don’t offer you a referral, it’s okay to ask for one.

 In England, if you’re over 18, you can refer yourself to community eating disorder services.
 Some services have long waiting lists so aren’t accepting self-referrals.
-The NHS can help you find your nearest eating disorder support service.
+Beat can help you find your nearest eating disorder support service.

 Get more advice on speaking to your GP

-They run every Wednesday from 6:45pm-7:45pm and you can go as much or little as you’d like.
+They take place every Wednesday from 6:45pm to 7:45pm, and you can join as often as you like.

 If you’re in education, you can access support through your school, college or university counselling service.
 Speak to whoever’s in charge of student wellbeing so they can support you to get treatment.